uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 Rows containing missing values were removed to improve data reliability.
 Point locations and associated weights, defined by recorded injury counts, were then used to generate centroid positions.
 The resulting centroids were visualized within the clustering plot to illustrate spatial concentration patterns.
 #v(1em)
-=== 4.1.4 Model Evaluation

-Model performance was evaluated through scatter map visualizations that display four cluster groups corresponding to the four boroughs included in the dataset.
-The spatial distribution of the clusters closely aligns with the geographic layout of New York City, demonstrating that the clustering structure is consistent with real-world urban boundaries.
-A supplementary visualization presents the weighted centroids as star markers, highlighting areas with the highest proportional burden of injury-related incidents.
-#v(1em)
-These visual outcomes indicate that the weighted K-means method produces clusters that reflect spatial variation in incident concentration and support interpretation of localized construction safety patterns.
-#v(2em)
 == 4.2 Decision Tree Classification Models Methodology
 #v(1em)
 === 4.2.1 Data Preparation